Walleyes and Slabs of Dinorwic Lake

 We had this exact experience during our visit to Sunset Country in Northwest Ontario at Pine Sunset Lodge in Dinorwic, Ontario.

-This drive-to lodge is located on Dinorwic Lake, which has over 18,000 acres of island-studded water and is part of a chain of lakes including Wabigoon Lake and Wabigoon River, for over 50,000 acres of water that harbour some excellent trophy fish including muskie, northern pike, smallmouth bass, yellow perch, walleye, and slab sized crappie.
+This drive-to lodge is located on Dinorwic Lake, which has over 18,000 acres of island-studded water and is part of a chain of lakes including Wabigoon Lake and Wabigoon River, for over 50,000 acres of water that harbour some excellent trophy fish, including muskie, northern pike, smallmouth bass, yellow perch, walleye, and slab-sized crappie.

 pine sunset lodge dock

 The lodge sits on a peninsula with three and a half miles of shoreline, has nine comfortable housekeeping cabins which sleep between two to 14 guests.
 All of the cabins are clean, furnished, and fully equipped for housekeeping.
-They have a sturdy dock system stretching some 80-plus feet into the lake, camping for tents, trailers, and RVs.
+They have a sturdy dock system stretching some 80-plus feet into the lake, with camping for tents, trailers, and RVs.

 pine sunset lodge cabin